19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 (c) resigns from his office.

-Filing of vacancy in the office of member
+Filling of vacancy in the office of member

 8\.
 If a member dies or has his appointment revoked or otherwise vacates his office before the expiry of the term for which he has been appointed, another person may be appointed by the Minister for the unexpired period of the term of office of the member in whose place he is appointed.